"There is nothing good or bad but thinking makes it so."

 - Against Depression - Peter Kramer

-- The Way of Chuang Tzu - Fr.
+- The Way of Chuang Tzu, a meditation on Taoism by Fr.
 Thomas Merton

 - The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl - Timothy Egan